Azure/data-landing-zone/README.md

 | HUB_VNET_ID | The VNet ID from the Data Management Subscription that will be peered with the new VNet deployed inside the Data Landing Zone

 ### Creating the Azure Resource Manager Connection
-In order to allow Azure DevOps Server to be integrated with Azure services, you will need to create an Azure Service Principal that will allow the deployments.
+To allow Azure DevOps Server to be integrated with Azure services, you will need to create an Azure Service Principal that will allow the deployments.
 The name of this connection will be parsed in the environment variables inside the workflow deployment.

->  Note: Please make sure you have the right priviliges to create a Service Principle inside your subscription.
+>  Note: Please make sure you have the right priviliges to create a Service Principal inside your subscription.

  1. On your Azure DevOps Project, navigate to **Project Settings** and Select **Service Connections**.
  2. From the **New service connection** dropdown, select **Azure Resource Manager** (automatic or manual)